 Two Evening Concerts will feature choirs from the Wellington region.
 This is an excellent opportunity to observe the work of other conductors and experience new repertoire.
 The invited choirs will be announced shortly.

-The Final Concert with Massed Choirs will be held in the beautiful nave of Wellington Cathedral of St Paul, on Saturday afternoon at 4.30pm.
+The Final Concert with Massed Choirs will be held in Wellington's St Mary of the Angels on Saturday at 6.30pm.
 The concert will feature performances by the Toronto Children’s Chorus and the New Zealand Secondary Students Choir as well as the performance of a work involving the combined forces of both choirs and the Choral Connect delegates, rehearsed over the four days of the conference.